Karneades/Defensomania/README.md

 - Incident response process

 **Best card wins** lets you think about and discuss single activities and how they fit for a given scenario.
-The gameplay is inspired by Cards Against Humanity.
   1. Put the scenario cards heads-down in the middle of the table.
   1. Each person draws ten activity cards (skip the _joker_ cards).
 The cards should only be visible to each player.